 Dr. Keisha N. Blain is a historian of the 20th c.
 United States with broad interdisciplinary interests and specializations in African American History, the modern African Diaspora, and Women’s and Gender Studies.
 Her research interests include black internationalism, radical politics, and global feminisms.

-Blain’s first book, Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom, will be published in the University of Pennsylvania Press’s “Politics and Culture in Modern America” book series in 2018.
+Blain is the author of Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom (University of Pennsylvania Press, 2018).
 Drawing on an array of previously untapped primary sources, including archival materials, government records, and unpublished songs and poetry, the book uncovers the crucial role women played in building black nationalist and internationalist protest movements in the United States and other parts of the African Diaspora during the twentieth century.

 She is one of the co-developers of #Charlestonsyllabus, a Twitter movement and crowdsourced list of reading recommendations relating to the history of racial violence in the United States.
 It was created in response to the racially motivated shooting that took place in Charleston, South Carolina in June 2015.
 The #Charlestonsyllabus has drawn international attention from various news outlets including PBS, BBC, NPR, Slate, the LA Times, and the New York Times.
 Along with Chad Williams and Kidada Williams, Blain is the co-editor of Charleston Syllabus: Readings on Race, Racism, and Racial Violence (University of Georgia Press, 2016).